ericsolberg/sapwebide-docker/README.md

 > Note: Using VirtualBox, you can map this port to a local port on your machine.
 > This is optional but if you do, you can access SAP Web IDE through http://localhost/webide/index.html

+### Important
+Do not create any projects/content in SAP Web IDE that you intend to save.
+Anything you save Will be lost when you shut down and re-start your container.
+Mapping projects to a local volume or GitHub are on the todo list

+### Shutting Down
+To shut down your container, use the `docker kill` command.
+You can use the instance ID reported from `docker ps`:

+    docker kill <container-id>
+### Running the container interactively
+Your container is a fully self-contained Debian Linux system.
+If you want to poke around inside the container, one way to do this is to use the command:

+    docker run -i -t -p 80:8080 sapwebide-docker /bin/bash This will give you a bash prompt inside your container.
+At this point, SAP Web IDE will not be running.
+To manually launch SAP Web IDE, type:

+    CD $WEBIDE_DIR/eclipse
+    ./orion
+Typing exit at the osgi> prompt will take you back out to your container, and typing exit again will shut down your container and return to Boot2Docker.
+>Note: Any changes you make inside the container, and any
 ## Issues
 Issues...
 ## Todo